pantphot/thesis/README.md

     * variable_length_pub.py:  Publishes variable length messages with given increase step and frequency.
 Only works with ROS2 crystal
     * nettools_plotter.py: A script for plotting the calculated statistics using Python matplotlib library .
 4. detection:
-    * detection.cpp: Initializes a ROS 2 node which subscribes to an image topic and performs face or body detection on received image.
+    * detection.cpp: Initializes a ROS 2 node which subscribes to an /image topic and performs face or body detection on received image.
 The node then publishes the region of interest on topic region_of_interest.

 # Prerequisites
 1. ROS2 bouncy or crystal